apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ### Notes

-1. If the `s3guard` profile is not set, then the S3Guard properties are those of the test configuration set in `contract-test-options.xml` or `auth-keys.xml`
+1. If the `s3guard` profile is not set, then the S3Guard properties are those of the test configuration set in s3a contract xml file or `auth-keys.xml`

 If the `s3guard` profile *is* set:
 1. The S3Guard options from maven (the dynamo and authoritative flags)